Huy-Ngo/acanban/docs/source/meth/uc-anal-design/project.rst

 .. uml:: uml/p-member-add-success.puml
    :caption: Analysis sequence diagram for successfully invite member.
-   :name: add-member-success
+   :name: p-member-add-success

 If added user is already in the project

 .. uml:: uml/p-member-add-exist-name.puml
    :caption: Analysis sequence diagram for adding member
       when user is existed in project.
-   :name: add-member-exist-name
+   :name: p-member-add-exist-name

 If added user is an assistant

-.. uml:: uml/p-member-add-exist-name.puml
+.. uml:: uml/p-member-add-assistant.puml
    :caption: Analysis sequence diagram for adding member
       when user is an assistant.
-   :name: add-member-exist-name
+   :name: p-member-add-assistant

 If the name is not in ``users`` database

 .. uml:: uml/p-member-add-not-registered.puml
    :caption: Analysis sequence diagram for adding non-registered user.
-   :name: add-member-not-registered
+   :name: p-member-add-not-registered